• Skip to primary navigation

 • When placing the frozen fish sticks on the trays or basket of your air fryer, put them in a single layer, do not overlap them or they won't cook properly.

-• Depending on the size of the fish sticks you use, you may have to adjust the cooking time.
+• Depending on the size of the fish sticks you use, you may have to adjust the cook time.
+For larger fish sticks, add more time.
+For smaller fish sticks, use less time.

 • The fish sticks on the lower rack will take a couple extra minutes to cook compared to the ones on the top rack.